Meet The Board Members

 Scott moved from Glasgow to Ardrossan in the early noughties and immediately made it his home.

-Since arriving in Ardrossan and driven by the Towns beauty and opportunity for development, Scott has been involved in local community action; initially Ardrossan Town Centre Initiative and most recently working with a group of local community activists to form and become Chairperson of Ardrossan’s first Community Development Trust, as well as a Trustee of ACSH.
+Since arriving in Ardrossan and driven by the Towns beauty and opportunity for development, Scott has been involved in local community action; initially Ardrossan Town Centre Initiative and most recently working with a group of local community activists to form and become Chairperson of Ardrossan’s first Community Development Trust, as well as a Trustee of Ardrossan Community Sports Hub (ACSH).

-A former Director and Coach at a former local Community Interest Company gym promoting fitness, Scott is now working with the Trust to ensure inclusive fitness is included in Ardrossan’s future and takes leadership in the delivery of the ACSH Fitness Centre and in growing and developing its long term presence for the Town and its residents.
+A Director and Coach at a former local Community Interest Company gym promoting fitness, Scott is now working with the Sports Hub to ensure inclusive fitness is included in Ardrossan’s future and takes leadership in the delivery of the ACSH Fitness Centre and in growing and developing its long term presence for the Town and its residents.